The 3 Most Powerful Ways to Flip Samples And Melodies in 2023!

 This involves getting your scissors…

-And chopping the sample into different sections.
 This will COMPLETELY change the sound of your melody and add a lot of bounce.
 You can do this using a slice tool inside your DAW, or using different plugins, for example Slicex.

 flip samples